sara-nl/clouddocs/Windows.markdown

 >
 > This page still needs to be re-shaped.
 We are working on it.

+---

+>**NOTE:**
+>
+>We do **not** have any Windows licence or Windows distribution available for you.
+You will need to have these yourself.

 # Create a VM with Microsoft Windows

+In order to run Windows on a VM, you will need to proceed with the full installation as if it would be a local physical machine (e.g.: your laptop).
+But then, with the extra overhead of making the necessary adjustments so that your VM will work in the virtual environment that the HPC Cloud offers.
+These are the steps that we will carry out to make it work:

+1. Prepare the installation
+1. Run the installation
+1. Configure the contextualization
+1. Enable Remote Desktop

+Let us look into these steps with more detail.

+## Prepare the installation

+>**NOTE:**
+>
+>Make sure you have your Windows ISO available in your laptop, so that you can upload it to the HPC Cloud.

+In this section we will be setting up the environment within your project (or _Group_) space in the HPC Cloud.
+It involves:

+1. Creating an `image` that will be empty in the beginning, which will work as an empty hard drive where you will install Windows
+1. Creating an `image` with the Windows installation media, by uploading your Windows ISO
+1. Creating an `image` with the Virtio drivers for Windows, by fetching an ISO from the Internet
+1. Creating a couple of `file`s on the UI by downloading them from the Internet and uploading them to the UI
+1. Creating a `template` where you bring all these components together, which you can use to start a VM from

+### Creating the destination hard drive

+Analogously to your laptop, your VM needs a hard drive where the operating system can be installed and where it will live.
+We will create one here.

+1. **On the UI:** Go to the _Images_ tab (under _Virtual Resources_), and click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `image`.
+A form will pop up.
+1. **On the UI:** On the form that popped up:
+  * type in a meaningful _Name_ (e.g.: windows_drive)
+  * type in a meaningful _Description_ (optional)
+  * choose _Type_ _DATABLOCK_
+  * leave _Datastore_ with _104: local_images_ssd_
+  * check the _Persistent_ checkbox
+  * on the _Image location:_ group, choose radio button _Empty datablock_
+  * and give it a _Size_ that is meaningful to you (e.g.: our test with installing Windows 8.1 required already 10GB for Windows alone, so we filled in 20GB)
+1. **On the UI:** Click the green button _Create_ on the form, to submit it.
+A new `image` will show on the _Images_ list, and it will keep in status _LOCKED_ while it is being created.
+When it is created it will come to status _READY_.

+### Uploading the Windows ISO

+1. **On the UI:** On the _Images_ tab (under _Virtual Resources_), click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `image`.
+A form will pop up.
+1. **On the UI:** On the form that popped up:
+  * click on the gray _Reset_ button at the bottom of it
+  * type in a meaningful _Name_ (e.g.: windows_iso)
+  * type in a meaningful _Description_ (optional)
+  * choose _Type_ _CDROM_
+  * leave _Datastore_ with _104: local_images_ssd_
+  * leave the _Persistent_ checkbox unchecked
+  * on the _Image location:_ group, choose radio button _Upload_; then, underneath, click on _Choose file_ to have a dialogue pop up where you will look for the path on your laptop where you have your Windows .iso file and, finally, choose the .iso file to close the pop-up dialogue to return ton the original form
+1. **On the UI:** Click the green button _Create_ on the form, to submit it.
+A progress bar will show at the bottom of the screen, which will advance as the upload of your .iso file evolves.
+When the upload is complete, a new `image` will show on the _Images_ list, and it will keep in status _LOCKED_ while it is being created.
+When it is created it will come to status _READY_.

+### Fetching the Virtio drivers

+The best way to make physical hardware (namely: hard drives and network adapters) available to VMs in the HPC Cloud is by using Virtio drivers.
+However, Windows does not natively support those drivers, but if we make them available to the Windows installer, we will have no problem using them.
+This requires making them available externally, and that is what we will do in this step.

+1. **On the UI:** On the _Images_ tab (under _Virtual Resources_), click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `image`.
+A form will pop up.
+1. **On the UI:** On the form that popped up:
+  * click on the gray _Reset_ button at the bottom of it
+  * type in a meaningful _Name_ (e.g.: virtio_drivers_iso)
+  * type in a meaningful _Description_ (optional)
+  * choose _Type_ _CDROM_
+  * leave _Datastore_ with _104: local_images_ssd_
+  * leave the _Persistent_ checkbox unchecked
+  * on the _Image location:_ group, choose radio button _Provide a path_; then, underneath, type the following URL in the _Path_ field: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso
+1. **On the UI:** Click the green button _Create_ on the form, to submit it.
+A new `image` will show on the _Images_ list, and it will keep in status _LOCKED_ while data is being downloaded from the URL you wrote.
+When it is created it will come to status _READY_.

+### Fetching the contextualization files

+>**NOTE:**
+>
+>You can read more about Windows contextualization for OpenNebula here: https://github.com/OpenNebula/addon-context-windows

+On the HPC Cloud, VMs use the [contextualization](contextualization) mechanism to configure themselves.
+In particular, you will need to have 2 files on your VM so that it can actually configure itself.
+We will be making those available in this step so that, at a later step, we can make your VM use them.

+1. **On the UI:** On the _Files & Kernels_ tab (under _Virtual Resources_), click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `file`.
+A form will pop up.
+1. **On the UI:** On the form that popped up:
+  * type in a meaningful _Name_ (e.g.: context.ps1)
+  * type in a meaningful _Description_ (optional)
+  * choose _Type_ _CONTEXT_
+  * leave _Datastore_ with _105: local_files_ssd_
+  * on the _Image location:_ group, choose radio button _Provide a path_; then, underneath, type the following URL in the _Path_ field: https://raw.githubusercontent.com/OpenNebula/addon-context-windows/master/context.ps1
+1. **On the UI:** Click the green button _Create_ on the form, to submit it.
+A new `file` will show on the _Files_ list, and it will keep in status _LOCKED_ while data is being downloaded from the URL you wrote.
+When it is created it will come to status _READY_.

+Now, the other `file:

+1. **On the UI:** On the _Files & Kernels_ tab (under _Virtual Resources_), click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `file`.
+A form will pop up.
+1. **On the UI:** On the form that popped up:
+  * type in a meaningful _Name_ (e.g.: startup.vbs)
+  * type in a meaningful _Description_ (optional)
+  * choose _Type_ _CONTEXT_
+  * leave _Datastore_ with _105: local_files_ssd_
+  * on the _Image location:_ group, choose radio button _Provide a path_; then, underneath, type the following URL in the _Path_ field: https://raw.githubusercontent.com/OpenNebula/addon-context-windows/master/startup.vbs
+1. **On the UI:** Click the green button _Create_ on the form, to submit it.
+A new `file` will show on the _Files_ list, and it will keep in status _LOCKED_ while data is being downloaded from the URL you wrote.
+When it is created it will come to status _READY_.

+### Create a template

+Now that we have all components ready in the UI, we are ready to bring them together.
+On the HPC Cloud, we do that on a `template`.

+---
+---

 ## Introduction
 The first step is to make an Windows installation disk with available on the HPCcloud.
 You can upload the disk directly or send a public URL to OpenNebula which is saved on the HPCcloud, where a virtual machine can read the image.